hughcross/passive_filtration_pipeline/README.md

 - Read the primer and barcode sequences from the metadata file
 - Used cutadapt to trim the primer-barcode sequence from ends of each sequence
 - Used the VSEARCH command `-fastq_filter` to quality filter the cutadapt outputs and create fasta files
-- Create a manifest file that contains the path of each resulting sample output for tracking
+- Created a manifest file that contains the path of each resulting sample output for tracking
-- Count the number of reads resulting from filtering and update the metadata file
+- Counted the number of reads resulting from filtering and update the metadata file
-- Run FastQC on each filtered sequence file
+- Ran FastQC on each filtered sequence file
-- Run MultiQC to create a summary file of each FastQC output
+- Ran MultiQC to create a summary file of each FastQC output

 The script was run using the following parameters: